Portugal's parliament approves euthanasia bill | DW | 05.11.2021

 The president can still veto the bill or refer it back to the Constitutional Court.

-The center-left, which sponsored the bill, made the revisions that the Constitutional Court had requested.
-Previously, center-left lawmakers sponsored laws that permit abortion in 2007 and gay marriage in 2010.
+Center-left legislators who sponsored the bill, made the revisions that the Constitutional Court had requested.
+Previously, the center-left in parliament sponsored laws that permit abortion in 2007 and gay marriage in 2010.

+Lawmakers from the Socialist Party, the Left Block, the pro-animal rights party PAN, the Greens and Liberal Initiative all voted in favor of the euthanasia bill, though seven members of the Socialist Party voted against.

 The left faces criticism from right-leaning politicians for passing the bill when the proposed 2022 state budget did not pass.
 Early parliamentary elections have been called for late January.